QubesOS/qubes-doc/managing-os/windows-appvms.md

 qubes-dom0-update --enablerepo=qubes*testing qubes-windows-tools
 ~~~

 This package brings the ISO with Qubes Windows Tools that is passed to the VM when `--install-windows-tools` is specified for the `qvm-start` command.
-Please note that even though the Qubes Windows Tools are proprietary, none of this software ever runs in Dom0 or any other part of the system except for the Windows AppVM in which it is to be installed.
+Please note that none of this software ever runs in Dom0 or any other part of the system except for the Windows AppVM in which it is to be installed.

 To install the Qubes Windows Tools in a Windows VM one should start the VM passing the additional option `--install-windows-tools`: